 Prognosis seems to depend most on the degree of fibrosis found during surgical lung biopsy.
-In patients with primarily cellular disease, almost all patients survive at least 10 years.
-However, with increasing fibrosis, survival worsens and in some series median survival for fibrotic NSIP is 3 to 5 years.
+Almost all patients with primarily cellular disease survive at least 10 years.
+However, with increasing fibrosis, survival worsens.

 Nonspecific interstitial pneumonia is uncommon; most patients are women, are between the ages of 40 and 50, and have no known risk.

-Exclude connective tissue disorders (particularly systemic sclerosis and autoimmune myositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.
+Exclude systemic rheumatic disorders (particularly systemic sclerosis and autoimmune myositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.

-Treat with corticosteroids, with or without immunosuppressive drugs (eg, azathioprine, mycophenolate, cyclophosphamide).
+Treat with corticosteroids, with or without other immunosuppressive drugs (eg, azathioprine, mycophenolate, cyclophosphamide).